s3664099/Computer_Spy_Games/README.md

 is spotted and loses.
 Due to the complexity of this game, a graphical interface has been added.

+**Robospy**: This game displays directions and you need to remember them, and then repeat them once they disappear.
+Every five moves another direction is added, and the game speeds up a bit making it more difficult.
+I have managed to find a library for python that will take a key input.
+However the library seems to be rather new, and a global variable is required to take the value out of the function.

 ## Updates
 **20 March 2024**
 Created the initial folder to hold the contents on the game and configured the loader program.